-PNNL offers student internships in a wide range of science, technology, engineering, mathematics (STEM) and business fields.
-Internships are offered for high school, undergraduate, and graduate students, with programs available either during the summer or academic year.
-These internships offer students outstanding opportunities to work in the laboratory alongside experienced researchers, develop their skills, and build mentoring relationships.
+PNNL partners with colleges, universities, and high schools to offer student internships in a wide range of science, technology, engineering, and mathematics (STEM) and business fields.
+Internships are open to high school, undergraduate, and graduate students, with opportunities either during the summer or academic year.
+As a PNNL intern, students can work in a laboratory alongside experienced researchers or in a PNNL office to expand their knowledge in a scientific field, develop their research abilities and business skills, and form relationships with PNNL’s scientists, engineers, and business leaders.

 Opportunities for High School Students